Doctorbal/zabbix-postgres-partitioning/README.md

 CREATE EXTENSION pg_partman schema partman;
 ```

-Optionaly depending on the user you used for this operation you need to set the right access right to your zabbix role, eg.
+Optionally depending on the user you used for this operation you need to set the right access right to your zabbix role, eg.
 ```
 GRANT USAGE ON SCHEMA partman TO zabbix;
 GRANT SELECT ON ALL TABLES IN SCHEMA partman TO zabbix;